 You really can cook light and healthy meals you’ll be proud to serve yourself and your family.
 That’s what this blog is all about – learning to cook low calorie meals that are satisfying and nourishing, and this collection of healthy cooking tips is a terrific way to start!

 We all want that, don’t we?

-To get you started on the path to a lighter style of cooking and baking, below are a few of my tried and true cooking tips.
+To get you started on the path to a lighter style of cooking and baking, below are my 10 tips to lighten up your recipes.
 Just a few minor changes will reduce the calories and fat in your meals.

 1. Always measure the oil you put in the pan with the appropriate tool.
 If the recipe calls for a tablespoon of oil, use a tablespoon to measure.
 If it calls for ¼ cup, use a measuring cup.
 One tablespoon of olive oil has 119 calories and 13.5g of fat.
 That’s not bad if you only use 1 – 2 tablespoons in a dish, but if you free pour oil it’s likely to double the oil the recipe requires.
 This can potentially add another 240 calories to your dish and 27g of fat!
 Invest in an oil mister to spray non-stick pans with your favorite cooking oil to save additional calories when cooking spray is appropriate for the recipe.